victowang/BREADME.md/README.md

 ##### Naan bread :
 [in progress]

-## Helper scripts to make baking easier :
+## Helper scripts for bread baking :
+I would like to write programs to assist the bread making process (like planning or analyzing previous bakes to gain experience) and make it more accessible.

 ##### Planner for feeding your starter :
 [in progress]